faceless2/weasleyclock/README.md

 * 1 x 30mm 6mm OD/5.5mm ID [brass tube](https://maccmodels.co.uk/shop/6mm-dia-brass-tube-300mm-long-2/)
 * 4 x 67mm 5mm OD/4.5mm ID brass tube (a 350mm length of 5mm tube would cover it)
 * Cyanoacrylate glue
-* For the face we used 18mm MDF, laser printer, PVA glue and paint.
+* For the face we used 12mm MDF, laser printer, PVA glue and paint.

+## Notes
-When cutting the tubes down to size, deburr and be careful not to compress the ends, they've got to rotate freely.
+* When cutting the tubes down to size, deburr and be careful not to compress the ends, they've got to rotate freely.
-Note: you could probably get away with 60mm standoffs, or standoffs with an external thread at one end, or even just long M4 bolts and a few extra nuts if you're really struggling to source.
+* You could probably get away with 60mm standoffs, or standoffs with an external thread at one end, or even just long M4 bolts and a few extra nuts if you're really struggling to source.
 If you shorten the standoffs, take the same length off each of the tubes.
+* The tube lengths are based on 12mm ply, remember to adjust them if you change this.

 ## Mechanism
 1. On the two plastic plates, one of the four holes on both plates is 0.8mm closer to the center.
 On version 2 of the drawings (uploaded) this is marked with a